grrr-amsterdam/guidelines/docker/README.md

 # Docker

-At Grrr, we use Docker for local development and more.
+At GRRR, we use Docker for local development and more.
 This ensures development-production parity, and prevents a lot of manual configuration work.

 First, make sure you [prepared your OS](os-setup/README.md).
 Then [set up your project](project-setup/README.md) to use our Docker configuration.